 Our Analysis and Test Results

 Have you read the book Born to Run?
 Wondering what Barefoot Ted has been up to since his foray into the Copper Canyons?
 Well, wonder no more: we're here to report that Ted put his wacky brain to work creating a minimalist footwear line, Luna Sandals, so the rest of us can experience the joys of running free.
 Intrigued, we added the Luna Oso Flaco Winged to our testing lineup to see how it stacked up.
 While this model isn't comfortable, versatile, or stylish enough to get an all-around thumbs up, its outstanding traction and secure strap system make it an excellent introduction to barefoot trail running.
-Read on to see if you're ready to make the leap, but be warned: you may never go back!
+Read on to see if you're ready to leap, but be warned: you may never go back!

 This extremely minimalist sandal doesn't put a lot of material between you and the ground, so it's not the most comfortable model we tested.